mehtaharsh16/daniel.feldroy.com/posts/2007-12-my-human-rights-are-violated.md

 title: My human rights are violated!
 ---

-*This was originally posted on blogger [here](https://pydanny.blogspot.com/2007/12/my-human-rights-are-violated.html)*.

-The coffee machine at work is broken.
+*This was originally posted on blogger [here](https://pydanny.blogspot.com/2007/12/my-human-rights-are-violated.html)*.The coffee machine at work is broken.
 No caffeine.
 No hot water for tea even!<br /><br />I'll have to either use the soda machine or run out for coffee.<br /><br />Totally unfair.

----